shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/custom-models.md

 ---
-title : Data Science - Custom Models description : Learn about Custom Models, how Bid Value and Expected Value are derived and lists the different types of Custom Models. ms.custom : data-science
+title : Data Science Toolkit - Custom Models description : Learn about Custom Models, how Bid Value and Expected Value are derived and lists the different types of Custom Models. ms.custom : data-science
 ---

-# Data Science - Custom models
+# Data Science Toolkit - Custom models

 This page provides information on Custom Models, how Bid Value and Expected Value are derived and lists the different types of Custom